 At the centre of this is the ability of pupils to understand and communicate the wider effects of design and technology on the environment and improve the pupils’ sense of stewardship of the planet we have been given by God.
 Pupils will gain an understanding of the wider impact of the materials they work with each year on the environment.

-Teaching staff will be required to constantly develop their individual subject knowledge and implement new and emerging technologies into the schemes of work (which are to be continually developed and refined) In the limited time available for teaching staff key concepts are to be delivered with clarity and focus and linked throughout the key stage in order to be retained in pupil’s long-term memory.
+Teaching staff will be required to constantly develop their individual subject knowledge and implement new and emerging technologies into the schemes of work (which are to be continually developed and refined).
+In the limited time available for teaching staff key concepts are to be delivered with clarity and focus and linked throughout the key stage in order to be retained in pupil’s long-term memory.

 The national curriculum for design and technology aims to ensure that all pupils: